Why the Creation Date Matters

 Practical Implications for Estate Planning

 This distinction has real consequences.
 A future interest created by deed is immediately a legal reality.
 The holder can sell it, bequeath it, or use it as collateral.
-A future interest created by will, on the other hand, does not become real until the testator's death.
+A future interest created by will does not become real until the testator's death.
 The intended recipient has no enforceable property right while the testator is alive.

 This is one reason many families use deeds and trusts for property transfers rather than relying solely on wills.
-A deed-based transfer locks in the future interest now, providing certainty that a will simply cannot match during the grantor's lifetime.
+A deed-based transfer locks in the future interest now.
+It provides certainty that a will simply cannot match during the grantor's lifetime.
+Intestate succession only applies when no valid governing instrument exists.